tycheleturner/plot-protein/README.md

 Programming Language: R

-Readme Date: 04/19/2013
+Readme Date: 06/15/2013

 Description: This script takes mutation information at the protein level and plots out the mutation above the schematic of the protein.
 It also plots the domains.
+It now has additional features for specifying the tick size of the x-axis, capability to show labels, and also the option to zoom to a particular region of the protein.

 NOTE: All files should be referring to the same isoform of the protein.
 This is imperative for drawing the plot correctly.